tzuyulien/chichibibi/README.md

 # chichibibi
 It's a singing chicken stuffed doll.
-Powered with Arduino, johnnyfive js, HTML.
+Powered with Arduino, express.js, johnny-five.js, node-pixel.js, HTML.
 When you using the interface to play with the Chicken, Chicken will sing songs and have some eye contact with you.
 Thouth it's now a little scary prototype.